CI-CMG/pointstore-api-docs/pointstore_api.md

             "type": "string",
             "description": "platform, aka ship or vessel name" },
+          "unique_id" : {
+            "type": "string",
+            "description": "identifier assigned by the provider which should uniquely identify the combination of provider and platform name"
+          },
           "collection_date": {
             "type": "string",
             "description": "date on which the data were collected.
 Format: YYYY-MM-DD"